-A Beverton-Holt function was used to describe the spawner-recruit relationship of the Alaska skate (Table 11).
-The steepness of this function was fixed at 1.0, which has the effect of producing an average level of recruitment unaffected by the level of spawning biomass (SSB).
+SS2 uses a Beverton-Holt function to describe the spawner-recruit relationship of the Alaska skate (Table 11).
+The steepness of this function was fixed at 1.0 in the Alaska skate model, so recruitment is effectively treated as a mean value from which recruitment estimates are allowed to deviate.
 This value was chosen because there is very little contrast in SSB for the modeling time period and the data are thus uninformative regarding steepness.
-The unfished level of recruitment ( $R_0$ ) was freely estimated within the model.
-Recruitment deviations were included in the model, and the standard deviation of log recruitment ( $\sigma^R$ ) was fixed at 0.4.
+The unfished level of recruitment (R_0) was freely estimated within the model.
+Recruitment deviations were included in the model, and the standard deviation of log recruitment (σ^R) was fixed at 0.4.
 A likelihood-profile analysis and discussion of this specification are discussed in the model evaluation section.